 LinkedIn hacked in 2012, have you been pwned?

 We wrote last time about the discovery of a huge dump of data, potentially containing user details of millions of people.
 Since then, this data has been examined and now uploaded to Troy Hunt’s ‘Have I Been Pwned’ site, making it searchable.
 It was soon revealed that a chunk of the data had been taken from the LinkedIn business networking site back in 2012, prompting a full password reset for all users, hundreds of millions of them which had not had their passwords reset since the breach took place.
-To check if you’re affected, visit Have I Been Pwned and look yourself up using your LinkedIn email address or username.
 As usual, the breach revealed that a majority of users continue to hold very weak passwords and so we would recommend, when resetting yours to make sure you use one with a good combination of both upper and lower case letters, numbers and symbols to make it impossible for anyone to guess.

 Encryption legislation looking unlikely

 Another big story which has been doing the rounds in the last weeks is a badly drafted senate bill which was designed to make encryption backdoors mandatory.
 Obviously, despite clearly holding no water the fact that the bill was even drafted added more fuel to the fire of the encryption debate and the responsible senators were duly lambasted.
 Unsurprisingly, it’s now been confirmed that this bill won’t be going ahead and we now await the next stage in the encryption legal conundrum.
 Whether we’ll have our answer before the next US Government is put in place remains to be seen.